wyllie/AwAws/README.md

 then maybe this is not the module for you, if you are doing some simple things in boto3 then you might find these wrappers fairly useful.

+In particular, this package is used as a foundation for using AWS Lambda.
+This package will typically be installed on Lamabda Service as a Layer.

 Ultimately, this project is about creating a nice interface bewteen your code and Aws - so when boto4 comes out, all of the code that needs to be refactored all lives in one place.

 ## Install
 Steps to get up and running with AwAws: